Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: Acknowledgement

 \section{Acknowledgement}

-The computation is completed in the HPC Platform of Wuhan Textile University.
-This work was supported by National Natural Science Foundation of China (No.12405158, 12147101, 12405159), the Natural Science Foundation of Hubei Province (No. 2024AFB136), the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) with No.G1323523064, Key Laboratory of Quark and Lepton Physics in Central China Normal University (No. QLPL202106, QLPL2022P01, QLPL2023P01, QLPL2024P01).
+This work was supported by National Natural Science Foundation of China (No. 12147101, 12405158, 12405159), the Natural Science Foundation of Hubei Province (No. 2024AFB136), the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) with No.G1323523064, Key Laboratory of Quark and Lepton Physics in Central China Normal University (No. QLPL202106, QLPL2022P01, QLPL2023P01, QLPL2024P01).